4 simple steps to capture Google Analytics data in Jotform

 This means you will be able to monitor which channels (Paid Search, Paid Social, Organic Search, etc.) bring in leads and customers and which ones don't.

 On top of that, further details on each marketing channel are also provided.
-In Paid Search, for example, Attributer will also capture the Campaign, Ad Group, Ad, etc. depending on how you use your UTM parameters.
+In Paid Search, for example, Attributer will also pass the Campaign, Ad Group, Ad, etc. depending on how you use your UTM parameters.

 2. Landing Page Data